sourcegraph-ce/terraform-provider-nks/website/docs/d/nks_instances.html.markdown

 ---
-layout: "stackpoint"
+layout: "nks"
-page_title: "StackPoint : nks_instances"
+page_title: "NKS : nks_instances"
-sidebar_current: "docs-stackpoint-datasource-instances"
+sidebar_current: "docs-nks-datasource-instances"
 description: |-
-  Get information on a StackPoint Instances
+  Get information on a NKS Instances
 ---

-# stackpoint\_instances
+# nks\_instances

 The instance specs data source can be used to select and validate a node size.
 You can provide a string for the name of the instance size and our system will validate that it is a valid instance size for nodes on that cloud provider.